Circumcision: Indigenous peoples of the Americas and Oceania

+East and Southeast Asia

+An 18th-century print depicting the circumcision of the king of Bantam (in present-day Indonesia).
+Engraving by Jakob van der Schley, published by Pieter de Hondt, 1747.
+Atlas of Mutual Heritage.

+In Japan, the pre-Yamato indigenous inhabitants, the Ainu, practiced circumcision, though the practice did not persist among the broader Japanese population, possibly due to Buddhist influence.

+In Southeast Asia, evidence suggests that indigenous forms of genital cutting predate the arrival of Islam.
+In the Indonesian archipelago, a traditional incision practice existed prior to Islamization; scholarly research has shown that this was progressively replaced by full circumcision following the adoption of Islam, a process accelerated in the late 19th century when Meccan jurists issued fatwas disapproving of the older local practice.
+In the Philippines, the traditional practice of tuli historically involved a dorsal slit rather than full circumcision, a form similar to practices among Pacific Islanders, suggesting an indigenous origin distinct from Islamic influence.
+The antiquity of circumcision in the region is further evidenced by the fact that Makassan traders from Sulawesi are recorded as having introduced circumcision to Aboriginal communities in Arnhem Land, Australia.
+With the spread of Islam across the archipelago from the 13th century onward, indigenous cutting practices were largely absorbed into or replaced by Islamic circumcision.

 Prophylactic circumcision

 Anglophonic adoption (1855–1918)

 The first medical professional to recommend circumcision as a prophylaxis against disease was the British physician Jonathan Hutchinson in 1855.
 By the late 19th century, the belief that circumcision acted as an effective prophylactic against disease was held by a majority of the core Anglosphere's medical communities and doctors, such as the prominent Lewis Sayre, president of the American Medical Association, subsequently leading to its widespread adoption.

 Circumcision began to be advocated as a means of prophylaxis in 1855, primarily as a means of preventing the transmission of sexually transmitted infections.
 At this time, British physician Jonathan Hutchinson published his findings that, among his venereal disease patients, Jews had a lower prevalence of syphilis.
 Hutchinson suggested that circumcision lowers the risk of contracting syphilis.
-Pursuing a successful career as a general practitioner, Hutchinson went on to advocate circumcision for health reasons for the next fifty years, eventually earned a knighthood for his contributions to medicine.
+He also believed that circumcision would prevent masturbation.
+In an 1893 article, On circumcision as a preventive of masturbation he wrote: "I am inclined to believe that [circumcision] may often accomplish much, both in breaking the habit [of masturbation] as an immediate result, and in diminishing the temptation to it subsequently."
+Pursuing a successful career as a general practitioner, Hutchinson went on to advocate circumcision for the next fifty years, eventually earned a knighthood for his contributions to medicine.
 His viewpoint that circumcision was prophylactic against disease was adopted by other medical professionals.